-The Scottish Government's renewable energy policy is driven by the following key policy statements:
+The Scottish Government's renewable energy policy is driven by the following key policy statement

-- Renewables Action Plan (RAP).
-The RAP was initially published in June 2009, and sets out the framework for action in the specific area of renewable energy.
-It identifies what needs to happen and by when to achieve the Scottish Government's national targets and objectives.
-It has been updated regularly since initial publication, the latest version being published in February 2011. - Renewable Heat Action Plan (RHAP).
+- 2020 Routemap for Renewable Energy in Scotland14.
+The Routemap for renewables is an update and extension to the Renewables Action Plan (RAP) which was initially published in 2009.
+The Routemap was published in August 2011 and sets out the progress made on the Scottish Government"s national targets and objectives and what needs to happen and by when to achieve them.
+It now takes account of the revised more challenging objectives made by the Scottish Government of the equivalent of 100% demand for electricity to be reached from renewable sources. - Renewable Heat Action Plan (RHAP).
 The Climate Change (Scotland) Act 2009 mandates Scottish Ministers to produce an action plan for the use of heat from renewable sources.
-The RHAP was published on 5 November 2009. - The Ten Energy Pledges.
-The Scottish Government's 10 Energy Pledges provide a strategic overview to energy issues in Scotland and how government might support the sector in the short and long term, covering a range of activities across energy generation and transmission, energy efficiency and transport.
+The RHAP was published on 5 November 200915. - The Ten Energy Pledges.
+The Scottish Government's 10 Energy Pledges16 provide a strategic overview to energy issues in Scotland and how government might support the sector in the short and long term, covering a range of activities across energy generation and transmission, energy efficiency and transport.